 If the UE RADIO CAPABILITY INFO INDICATION message includes the UE Radio Capability – E-UTRA Format IE, the AMF shall, if supported, use it as specified in TS 23.501 [9].

+If the UE indicates the support for QoE measurements, the NG-RAN node shall, if supported, include the UE QMC Capabilities IE in the UE RADIO CAPABILITY INFO INDICATION message.
+The AMF shall, if supported, store and use this information when initiating QoE measurements for the UE.

 8.14.1.3 Abnormal Conditions